Oberthur's Grizzled Skipper (Pyrgus armoricanus)

 next page back to list

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2023 photographs highlighted in green.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

-A widespread and fairly common (relative to the others) Pyrgus.
-It has a yellow-brown upperside ground colour, often with a sandy flush in the upf basal region.
-It has a fairly strongly marked upf and uph, the male being more strongly marked as is usual for Pyrgus.
-It is of average size for Pyrgus and often has rather rounded wing shape, I find.
+A widespread (relative to the others) Pyrgus, although I rarely find it in more than ones and twos.
+It has a brown upperside ground colour, often with a sandy flush in the upf basal region.
+The female often seems to be a sandy yellow-brown colour.
+It has a fairly strongly marked upf and uph, the male being more strongly marked than the female, as is usual for most Pyrgus.
+The male uph discal mark is usually noticeably white and of characteristic shape, similar to an old-fashioned wooden clothes peg, similar to the Grizzled Skipper (P. malvae) mark at the bottom end, but rather longer.

 ref sex